-- (1) No MCO formed, owned, or operated by an insurer or by an employer other than a health care provider or medical service provider will be certified as an MCO. - (2) For purposes of this rule, factors which may be considered in determining that an MCO is or will be formed by an insurer or other non-qualifying employer may include, but are not limited to, the following: - (a) When an insurer or other non-qualifying employer or any member of its staff directly participates in the formation, certification, or incorporation of the MCO; - (b) When an insurer or other non-qualifying employer or any member of its staff selects, nominates, assumes a position as, or acts in the role of, a director, officer, agent, or employee of the MCO; or - (c) When an insurer or other non-qualifying employer, or any member of its staff, arranges for, lends, guarantees, or otherwise provides financing for any of the organizational costs of the MCO. - (3) For the purposes of this rule, factors which must exist for the director to conclude that an MCO is or will be owned by an insurer or other non-qualifying employer may include but are not limited to the following: - (a) When any insurer or other non-qualifying employer or any member of its staff or immediate family members thereof arranges for, lends, guarantees, or otherwise provides financial support to the MCO.
-For purposes of this rule, financial support does not include contracted fees for services rendered by an MCO; or - (b) When any insurer or other non-qualifying employer or any member of its staff or immediate family members thereof has any ownership or similar financial interest in or right to payment from the MCO. - (4) For purposes of this rule, factors which must exist for the director to conclude that an MCO is or will be operated by an insurer or other non-qualifying employer may include, but are not limited to, the following:
+- (1) The director will not certify an MCO formed, owned, or operated by a non-qualifying employer. - (2) A non-qualifying employer or any member of its staff may not: - (a) Directly participate in the formation, certification, or incorporation of the MCO; - (b) Nominate, assume a position as, or act in the role of, a director, officer, agent, or employee of the MCO; or - (c) Arrange for, lend, guarantee, or otherwise provide financing for any of the organizational costs of the MCO. - (3) A non-qualifying employer or any member of its staff, or their immediate family, may not: - (a) Arrange for, lend, guarantee, or otherwise provide financial support to the MCO (financial support does not include contracted fees for services rendered by an MCO); or - (b) Have any ownership or similar financial interest in or right to payment from the MCO. - (4) A non-qualifying employer or any member of its staff may not: - (a) Make or exercise any control over business, operational, or policy decisions of the MCO; - (b) Possess or control the ownership of voting securities of the MCO; the director will presume possession or control exists if any person, directly or indirectly, holds the power to vote or holds proxies of any other person representing ten percent or more of the voting securities of the MCO; - (c) Provide MCO services other than as allowed by section (6) of this rule; - (d) Enter into any contract with the MCO that limits the ability of the MCO to accept business from any other source; or - (e) Direct or interfere with the MCO's delivery of medical and health care services.

-- (a) When any insurer or other non-qualifying employer or any member of its staff makes or exercises any control over business, operational, or policy decisions of the MCO; - (b) When any insurer or other non-qualifying employer or any member of its staff possesses or controls the ownership of voting securities of the MCO.
-Possession or control shall be presumed to exist if any person, directly or indirectly, holds the power to vote or holds proxies of any other person representing ten percent or more of the voting securities of the MCO; - (c) When any insurer or other non-qualifying employer or any member of its staff provides MCO services other than as allowed by section (6) of this rule; - (d) When an MCO contracts predominately with a single insurer to provide it with business.
-An MCO will have up to one year from the effective date of its first contract to meet the requirement of having contracts with more than one insurer; - (e) When any insurer or other non-qualifying employer, or any member of its staff, enters into any contract with the MCO that limits the ability of the MCO to accept business from any other source; or - (f) When any insurer or other non-qualifying employer, or any member of its staff, directs or interferes with the MCO's delivery of medical and health care services. - (5) For purposes of this rule, "staff" is any individual who is a regular employee of an insurer or other non-qualified employer or who is a regular employee of any parent or subsidiary entity of an insurer or non-qualified employer. - (6) Notwithstanding the provisions of sections (2), (3), and (4) of this rule, an MCO may contract with an insurer to provide certain managed care services.
-However, such insurer-provided services must be in accordance with protocols and standards established by the certified MCO program and approved by the director.
-For purposes of this rule, the insurer cannot provide or participate in provision of managed care services related to dispute resolution, service utilization review, or physician peer review.
+- (5) For purposes of this rule, "staff" is any individual who is a regular employee of a non-qualified employer or of any parent or subsidiary entity of a non-qualified employer. - (6) Notwithstanding sections (2), (3), and (4) of this rule, an MCO may contract with an insurer to provide certain managed care services.
+However, such insurer-provided services must be in accordance with protocols and standards established by the certified MCO plan.
+For purposes of this rule, the insurer may not provide or participate in provision of managed care services related to dispute resolution, service utilization review, or physician peer review. - (7) An MCO may not contract exclusively with a single insurer.
+However, an MCO has up to one year from the effective date of its first contract to obtain contracts with more than one insurer.
+If the MCO has not obtained additional contracts within this time period, the MCO must provide the director with a report documenting the MCO's efforts to obtain additional contracts.

 Stat.
-Auth.: ORS 656.726(4); Stats.
-Implemented: ORS 656.260 Hist: Amended 2/25/02 as Admin.
-Order 02-053, eff.
-4/1/02
+Auth.: ORS 656.260, 656.726(4) Stats.
+Implemented: ORS 656.260 Hist: Amended 6/12/08 as WCD Admin.
+Order 08-053, eff.
+7/1/08 Amended 2/16/12, as Admin.
+Order 12-052, eff.
+4/1/12